FAQs for Faculty Requesting a TA

 Priority is determined by the CWAA Director, with direct input from the faculty members of the Teaching Assistant Advisory Board (TAAB).
 Late submissions may result in delayed or rejected requests.

 The primary role of a TA is to provide supplemental instruction that benefits students enrolled in the course.
 All students are required to follow the College's Community Standards.

 TA responsibilities include:

-- TA Review sessions
+- Hold TA Review sessions

-- PLTL sessions (chemistry)
+- Hold PLTL sessions (chemistry)

-- In-class support and lead class discussions
+- Offer in-class support and assist with class discussions

 - Hold office hours to answer student questions/concerns